john-hawkins/john-hawkins.github.io/_posts/2020-07-03-dfsummarizer-dataframe-summarizer-application.md

 ---

 Summarizing data is one of those small tasks that data scientists and analysts need to do routinely.
-However, we often need to write bespoke scripts for this and then go through a tedious process to format it for sharing or publication.
+However, we often need to write bespoke scripts to get exactly what we want, coping with missing values and assorted data types.
+We then need to go through a tedious process to format it for sharing or publication.

-Many of the standard data summarizing rotines in common analytics packages leave a lot to be desire.
-The pandas dataframe summary function ignore missing values and only summarise numeric data.
+Many of the standard data summarizing routines in analytics packages leave a lot to be desired.
+The pandas dataframe summary function ignores missing values and only summarises numeric data.
 Most data scientists require more comprehensive summaries of a dataset to be sure that they are taking a reasonable modelling approach.
 There is no substitute for deeper dives into specific columns and features using plots and other visualisations, however, high level summarisation